bparanj/crystal/electronics/components/resistor-qna.md

 ## Is a Resistor Active or Passive?

 A resistor is a passive component.
 It does not add energy to the circuit; instead, it controls and dissipates energy as heat.
 By limiting the current, a resistor helps make the circuit safer and ensures proper operation without generating any additional power.

-# Resistor: A College Student's Guide

-## Introduction to Resistors

 A resistor is a fundamental electronic component used to regulate the flow of electric current in a circuit.
 By providing resistance, it impedes the current, thereby helping to maintain stable circuit operation and protect sensitive components.
 The resistance value, measured in ohms (Ω), determines how much the resistor limits current flow, which is critical in designing functional and reliable circuits.